Observing December’s Main Holidays with Seniors

 No matter the dates Hanukkah falls on (this year it’s December 18-26!), it is always eight days of light, laughter, and joy.
 Of course, a perfect way to celebrate the holiday is gathering around the menorah to light the candle to honor the miraculous eight days of light the lanterns burned in the temple.
 This is also a great time to recite the story of Hanukkah, or perhaps of holidays come to pass.

-Bring the whole family together in the kitchen and make traditional Hanukkah foods, such as potato latkes and sufganiot.
-Once your hard work is completed, enjoy your treats over seasonal games, such as spin the driedel.
+Bring the whole family together in the kitchen and make traditional Hanukkah foods, such as potato latkes and sufganiyot.
+Once your hard work is completed, enjoy your treats over seasonal games, such as Spin the Driedel.

 Celebrating Kwanzaa with your elderly loved one